 WPP has standardized on CTERA and IBM as its creative data storage engine.
 OK, maybe we knew about this going into Think, but in a breakout session on Tuesday the leader of WPP’s data architecture and governance team explained why CTERA and IBM were the right choice for WPP’s digital transformation initiatives.
 Armin Razavi presented to a packed room how CTERA was able to solve the global communication firm’s specific challenges for high performance, high capacity, and high availability creative content authoring and distribution across global sites.
-It was a truly informative session, but if you couldn’t join us live, stay tuned – we will share a recording soon :).
+It was a truly informative session, but if you couldn’t join us live, you can watch the video here.

 What did you think of IBM Think?
 Did you get a chance to stop by our booth?
 If you have any questions or would like to continue the conversation about CTERA and IBM driving cloud transformation for enterprises, drop us a line.

 That’s a wrap – for now.
 We’ll be back on the road very soon for more industry events and hope to see you there.
 Talk soon!